Momentum-Team-12/questionbox-team-thunder-back-end/README.md

 ### Response

 Response for GET: id, title, created_at, author, description, and answers (if any).
+In the below example, there are no answers for this question.

 ```json
 200 OK